 Moreover, to answer the question of how they can accomplish success, they should first ask you questions of their own.

-- What strategies were effective and which weren’t.
+- Which strategies were effective – and which weren’t?

-- What your revenue or growth goals are for a specified period.
+- What are your revenue or growth goals over a specific period (KPIs)?

-Some agencies will also spot opportunities for your business to expand , such as a promising product category, or an untapped method of advertising or marketing within Amazon or externally.
+Some agencies will also spot opportunities for your business to expand, such as a promising product category or improving ROAS, or an untapped method of advertising or marketing within Amazon – or externally.

 Question 4: How Does Your Team Gain an Edge?